stripe/connect-js/README.md

 # Connect.js ES Module

-Use [Connect.js](https://stripe.com/docs/connect-js) as an ES module.
+Use Connect.js as an ES module.
-This package contains initialization logic for Connect embedded UIs along with related types.
+This package contains initialization logic for Connect embedded components along with related types.

 ## Installation